Virgin nature and the garden owner’s personality reflected in a Scandinavian outline.

 We have recreated the forest nature throughout the entire plot.
 Here you can find balsam fir, fern, crowberry, wild strawberry of different varieties, periwinkle, mountain pine, and juniper.

-Artifacts related to the client’s primary business of extracting and processing non-ferrous metals were arranged amidst the abundance of plants.
-These are brass tripods embedded in stone.
-Capsules with QR codes intended for future generations, hidden in the rock, holding details about various metal rocks and discoveries related to its manufacture, mining, and processing.
-A colored metal accent panel opposite the living room invites you to wander through the garden and uncover other hidden artworks.
+Artifacts related to the Client’s primary business of extracting and processing non-ferrous metals were arranged amidst the abundance of plants.
+Brass tripods, anchored in stone, and 'Time Capsules of the Future' — secrets tucked into the rock itself.
+A QR code on each capsule unlocks information about various metals — and the discoveries shaping how they are produced, mined, and crafted.
+We added to the conceptual art objects with an accent panel made of non-ferrous metals.
+It is located opposite the living room and invites you to wander through the garden and uncover other artworks hidden there.